 We feel this is an important symposium and topic because:

-- It is of great importance to understand what the purpose of finance is; unless we understand that, how can we know whether it is delivering on its promise?
+- Unless we understand the purpose of finance, how can we know whether it is delivering on its promise?

-- We’ll be considering what the impact has been of the Friedmanite idea of “maximising profit in the short term” on the financial services sector as a whole; and in turn what that has meant to society
+- We’ll be considering what the impact has been of the Friedmanite idea of “maximising profit in the short term” on the financial services sector’s perception of its purpose; and in turn what that has meant to society

 - Purpose can shape your entire outlook on the financial services industry – it’s many shortcomings but also its potential for good as well

-- The way that money is utilised can have an enormous impact on the behaviour of individuals, organisations, markets, societies and countries
+- The way that money is utilised has an enormous impact on the behaviour of individuals, organisations, markets and even societies

-- We’ll be discussing the idea of the world’s capital markets becoming a ‘force for good’
+- We’ll be looking into what it will take for the world’s capital markets to finally become a much-needed ‘force for good’ in the world

-Please do all you can to join us for what promises to be an interesting, engaging and thought-provoking event.
+Please do join us for what promises to be an interesting, engaging and thought-provoking event.

 We’ll also be touching on a range of insights, ideas and initiatives that are referenced in our new book, entitled

-Please be sure to get involved and be part of the change.
+Please get involved and be part of the solution.